Echo-Chat-Systems/docs/api/markdown/API.md

 ## Authentication

-To be able to used the API, you must have a token granted to your account.
-This token will be used to authenticate your requests.
-The token will be sent in the `Authorization` header of the request.
+To be able to use the API, you must posess an API token.
+The process for obtaining an API token is described in [this document](./api/markdown/processes/API-Token.md)

 In order to obtain a token, you must first create an account.
 This can be done using the `/users` endpoint.
 Once you have an account, you must verify your email address by clicking the link sent to your email.
 After that, you can use